Tacoma Rainiers Game Notes - vs. Round Rock

 Tacoma Rainiers News Release

-PITCHING MATCHUP - Round Rock RHP Caleb Boushley (NR) vs. Tacoma RHP Logan Evans (NR/AAA Debut)
+PITCHING MATCHUP - Round Rock RHP David Buchanan vs. Tacoma RHP Casey Lawrence (NR)

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI

-THE RAINIERS : open the 2025 season tonight against Round Rock...the Rainiers went 82-68 in 2024, surpassing the 80-win threshold for the fourth time since 2005 and collecting their highest win total since winning 85 games in 2001...today marks the first time in Rainiers history (since 1960) that they have opened the season against Round Rock (joined the PCL in 2005)...following this three-game series, the Rainiers will travel to Reno for a six-game series against the Aces at Greater Nevada Field.
+OPENING DAY TIDBITS : The Rainiers with their win yesterday won their fourth-straight Opening Day game...Logan Evans allowed just one run in the start, extending a streak of Rainiers Opening Day starters allowing three-or-fewer runs to 11 consecutive years... the 10 hits yesterday marked the fourth time in six Opening Days the Rainiers collected at least 10 hits...also was just the third time in the last 11 Opening Days the Rainiers hit multiple home runs in the season-opener.

-HIP HIP HOORAY IT'S OPENING DAY!: The Rainiers have gone 11-9 in their last 20 Opening Day games, including winning each of their last three...last year the Rainiers beat Oklahoma City 1-0 in 11 innings, marking the third time in the last five seasons that the first game of the yaer has gone into extra innings...since 2005, the Rainiers are 11-7 when they open the season at home...the Rainiers have hit .236 in their last 11 Opening Day games at Cheney Stadium, compared to their .287 Opening Day average on the road.
+CASEY AT THE MOUND : Casey Lawrence will make his season debut tonight...Law- rence spent all of 2024 with the Rainiers, going 11-11 with a 5.95 ERA in a career-high 29 start...his 165.0 innings pitched are the second-most in a season in his career (that dates back to 2010)...he won double-digit games in a season for just the third time in his career, and the first time since 2015.

-THREE CHEERS FOR CHENEY : Cheney Stadium has played well for Tacoma pitchers in recent memory, with the pitching staff owning a 4.81 ERA at home compared to a 5.55 mark on the road...the Rainiers have gone 167-123 in the last four years, opposed to their 142-148 record on the road in that time...lsat year, the Rainiers went 48-27 at home, a .640 winning percentage, their second-best mark in the last 20 years, and the 48 wins are tied for the most home wins for the club since 2005...the 48 home wins last year are also tied for the fourth-most in a single season in the Pacific Coast League since 2005
+THREE CHEERS FOR CHENEY : Cheney Stadium has played well for Tacoma pitchers in recent memory, with the pitching staff owning a 4.81 ERA at home compared to a 5.55 mark on the road in the last four seasons....the Rainiers have gone 167-123 in the last four years, opposed to their 142-148 record on the road in that time...last year, the Rainiers went 48-27 at home, a .640 winning percentage, their second-best mark in the last 20 years, and the 48 wins are tied for the most home wins for the club since 2005...the 48 home wins last year are also tied for the fourth-most in a single season in the Pacific Coast League since 2005.

 • Discuss this story on the Pacific Coast League message board...